lisafolliard/My_Cookbook/README.md

 ## Setup

-Clone this repository to your local system
+Clone this repository to your local system and navigate into project folder

 Utilize Active Record to get database up and running